SixSq/old.sixsq.github.com/_r-and-d/rd-300-scissor.md

 permalink: /r-and-d/scissor
 ---

-With a holistic approach, [SCISSOR][web] designs a new generation SCADA security monitoring framework to allow for connected, yet secure, industrial control systems.
+With a holistic approach, [SCISSOR][web] designed a new generation SCADA security monitoring framework to allow for connected, yet secure, industrial control systems.
 The framework contains four primary components: monitoring, control, analysis/decision, and a human-machine interface.
-Cloud technologies touch all of these components, giving the system a unprecedented level of flexibility, computing power and responsiveness.
+Cloud technologies touch all of these components, giving the system an unprecedented level of flexibility, computing power and responsiveness.

-SixSq brings its NuvlaBox concept and technology to the project.
-This allows a cloud computing platform to be embedded directly into the system allowing tailored, local analysis of monitoring information.
+SixSq brought its [NuvlaBox](https://sixsq.com/products-and-services/nuvlabox/overview) concept and technology to the project.
+Embedding a cloud computing platform directly into the system allowed tailored, local analysis of monitoring information.

-Use of the NuvlaBox also allows remote control of the computing platform through SlipStream.
-Through the project, SixSq will further enhance the capabilities of the NuvlaBox while hardening both the hardware and software for challenging real-world SCADA deployment.
+Use of the NuvlaBox software also provided remote control of the computing platform.
+Through the project, SixSq further enhanced the capabilities of the NuvlaBox while improving resilience of the software for challenging real-world SCADA deployments.

 **Project website:** [https://cordis.europa.eu/project/id/644425][web]